lenerd/au-syssec-e21-exercises/01_symmetric_encryption/readme.md

 Implement encryption and decryption with CBC and CTR modes analogously to ECB.

 Note that both modes require an additional value:
-- CBC takes an Initialization Vector (IV), a bytes-object of 16 B
+- CBC takes an Initialization Vector (IV) (use the `iv` parameter to pass a bytes-object of 16 B)
-- CTR takes a nonce, a bytes-object of at most 15 B Since these are required for decryption, we store them in comments in the PPM header.
+- CTR takes a nonce (use the `nonce` paraemeter to pass a bytes-object of 8 B) Since these are required for decryption, we store them in comments in the PPM header.